janssen-io/foundry-tokenhotbar-js/README.md

 <img src="https://img.shields.io/endpoint?url=https://foundryshields.com/version?url=https://github.com/janssen-io/foundry-tokenhotbar-js/releases/download/v1.1.2/module.json" alt="Supported Foundry VTT version"/>
 </p>

-Using this Foundry VTT module, you can assign one of the hotbar pages to remember macros per token.
-If the token is linked to an actor, the hotbar will be associated with the actor.
+This module provides a unique hotbar for every token.
+If the token is linked to an actor (for player characters), then all tokens of that actor will have the same hotbar.

 It's slimmed down to make maintenance easier and hopefully the code is easier to understand for anyone who has ever written a macro in Foundry.

 ## Features